 - The aggregateUplinkBitRateLimit and aggregateDownlinkBitRateLimit properties specify limits on the total aggregate bit rate of all currently instantiated Policy Templates to be enforced by the Media AF's admission control function.
 If omitted, the Media AF may instantiate a Policy Template with a Background Data Transfer specification regardless of additional costs that may be incurred by the Media Application Provider as a result.

+When a Policy Template requires ECN marking for L4S functionality to be enabled for media streaming service, the L4SEnablement property shall be present and set to true.

+NOTE 3: It is assumed that the Media AS is able to support the L4S protocol stack by default if a Policy Template with the l4SEnablement flag set true is provisioned by the Media Application Provider.

+When a Policy Template requires QoS monitoring for media streaming service, the QoSMonitorConfig property shall be present.

 HTTP responses for successful and operation-specific failure cases are specified in the following clauses.
 For all other failure cases, an HTTP response indicating a response code in accordance with clause 7.1.6 shall be returned to the API client.
 In all failure cases a message body in accordance with clause 7.1.7 shall be included in the response message.

 * * * * Next change * * * *